Learn about growing morning glories including information on varieties.

 It’s probably safer just to grow them for their beauty.
 There are many vining varieties including the heirloom ‘Grandpa Ott’, with dark velvety purple flowers.
 ‘Heavenly Blue’ has sky blue petals, and ‘Glacier Star’ has blue and white blooms.
 There’s even a bush variety, ‘Blue Ensign’ that’s great for containers and window boxes.

-Plant where they will be happy climbing such as a mailbox, pergola, trellis or fence.
+Grow morning glory where they will be happy climbing such as a mailbox, pergola, trellis or fence.
 They always climb clockwise, opening in the morning and closing by afternoon.
 Hummingbirds and butterflies love the flowers.
 Morning glories self sow readily, so be prepared to weed out seedlings next spring in that area.
-While they look good on their own, consider planting morning glories near evergreen shrubs such as junipers and yews.
+While they look good on their own, grow morning glory vines near evergreen shrubs such as junipers and yews.
 Let the vine crawl through the plants to surprise you with their blooms.